 Our final stop is Mishima Taisha shrine (三嶋大社), which was a popular pilgrimage spot along the Tokaido Road and is still frequented by locals and tourists alike today.
 This Shinto shrine is the ichinomiya (一宮, a shrine that holds the highest shrine rank) of the former Izu (伊豆) province.

 Famed for its 100-day patronage by Minamoto no Yoritomo (源頼朝, the founder and first shogun of the Kamakura shogunate over 800 years ago), Mishima Taisha became celebrated by the samurai class after Minamoto’s triumph against his enemies.

 In subsequent years, the shrine would be frequently visited by other strong clans such as the Odawara Hojo and Tokugawa clan who wished divine favor by the kami (spiritual deity) of Mishima Taisha, who was believed to provide victory in battle.
 Mishima Daimyojin is the primary kami of the shrine and is a union between the god of mountains, sea, and war Ōyamatsumi (大山祇命) and his consort Tsumihayae Kotoshironushi no kami (積羽八重事代主神).

 Hike Hakone Hachiri with a Guide

 Hiking the Hakone Hachiri was made extremely easy for me logistically.
-Tony Everitt (of Hike Hakone Hachiri), a Kiwi, local forester, historian and long-term resident of Japan was the perfect guide, translating fluently between Japanese and English on my trek, not only providing me with historical information but local anecdotes passed down from local families and lore.
-He kindly organised transportation to, from, and in between, which freed me of any stress from trying to organise it independently.
+Tony Everitt (of Hike Hakone Hachiri), a Kiwi, local forester, historian, and long-term resident of Japan was the perfect guide, translating fluently between Japanese and English on my trek, not only providing me with historical information but local anecdotes passed down from local families and lore.
+He kindly organized transportation to, from, and in between, which freed me of any stress from trying to organize it independently.

 Getting to Hakone Hachiri Route